hygieia/hygieia/pages/hygieia/collectors/scm/subversion.md

 permalink: subversion.html
 ---

-# Hygieia SCM Collectors / Github
+# Hygieia SCM Collectors / Subversion

 This project uses Spring Boot to package the collector as an executable JAR with dependencies.